daedalist/daedalist.github.io/vqgan_clip.md

 2. You can access the WSL file system in Windows Explorer by browsing to `\\wsl$`.

 ## Step 2: Install Python 3.9

+**WARNING: I think this manual install made life more difficult than it had to be.
+I recommend AGAINST doing this.
+Just leaving it here for posterity.**

 Ubuntu tends to be quite conservative with its package versions.
 As of this writing, it offers Python 3.6, and I wanted to be a little more up to date.